dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/postgres.md

 In addition to reading data from Postgres, the extension allows you to create tables, ingest data into Postgres and make other modifications to a Postgres database using standard SQL queries.

-This allows you to use DuckDB to, for example, export data that is stored in a Postgres database to Parquet, or read data from a Parquet file into Postgres.
+This allows you to use DataMiner to, for example, export data that is stored in a Postgres database to Parquet, or read data from a Parquet file into Postgres.

 Below is a brief example of how to create a new table in Postgres and load data into it.